Best Stand

 Foam density

-The density rating of a foam core is measured in
+The density rating of a foam core is measured

-A cubic foot (12 inch x 12 inch x 12 inch block)
+meter.
+A cubic foot (12 inch x 12 inch x 12 inch

-an absolute correlation, in general, the higher
+not an absolute correlation, in general, the higher

 the density of the foam, the harder and more rigid